Abdillah/responsive-tooltip/readme.txt

 *	It's responsive.
 It relies on a maximum width value when viewed on large screens, adopts to narrow environments and picks the best viewable position relatively to the target (top, bottom; left, center, right).
 *	It's mobile-friendly.
 It pops up when a call-to-action button is tapped and disappears when tapped on the tooltip itself.
 *	It's HTML formatting capable.
 Need to write some words in italic or so?
 No problem, this will work out.
-*	It's extremely easy to use: A tooltip button in added to the default WordPress editor, all you have to do it click it and fill the pop-up dialog, the rest is taken care of automatically.
+*	It's extremely easy to use: A tooltip button in added to the default WordPress editor, all you have to do is select a text, click the button and fill the pop-up dialog, the rest is taken care of automatically.

 ###Advance
 *	The button adds a WordPress short-code, if you want the tip to be HTML formated (avoid block level elements) you can just wrap it with [tooltip tip="<your tip>"]<your text>[/tooltip] in tinyMCE.